Love Honey

-Love Honey is the eighth studio album by Japanese singer-songwritter Ai Otsuka.
+Love Honey is the eighth studio album by Japanese singer-songwriter Ai Otsuka.
 It was released on April 12, 2017, through Avex Trax.

 Development and concept

 For her eighth studio album, Otsuka aimed to create a record that blended the approach of her previous release, Love Tricky (i.e. creating mainly electronic music songs), with the essence of her earlier musical identity (i.e., using her own compositions, as opposed to co-writing).
 Reflecting on the creative direction, Otsuka explained that she wanted the album to feel “like a nice mix of who I was before and what came out of Love Tricky.”
 She reunited again with Noboru Abe of Studio Apartment -who had produced Love Tricky- to explore how his sensibilities would influence her music in the role of arranger.
 “I was curious,” she said, “to see what would happen if I used him as the arranger for my own songs.”
 The collaboration proved both experimental and fruitful, with Otsuka noting, “It ended up being a nicely balanced blend.”
 She also described Love Honey as an album that “opened a few new doors” for her creatively, signaling a continued evolution in her sound.

 In creating Love Honey, Otsuka approached the album as both a creative and personal reckoning.
 She described the work as containing “cooler-sounding songs” and reflecting a broader vocal range, while also clarifying her artistic identity: “I feel like I clearly defined the position of the things I have always liked.
 The songs really showcase what I genuinely love.”
 At the core of the album was a conscious effort to reconnect with her musical self.
 “Facing music again required the process of accepting myself,” Otsuka shared, admitting that her artistic spirit had been at risk: “If I didn’t learn to like myself, even my life as an artist might have ended.”